mevanl/chip8/README.md

 <p align="center"><br><img src="https://raw.githubusercontent.com/mevanl/chip8/refs/heads/master/chip8.png" height="192"><br><br></b>• Chip 8 - 1977 Assembly Language •<br></p>

 > Chip-8 is an interpreted programming language written in 1977.
-There is no underlying hardware it relies on, it is a spec must be implemented, similar to a virtual machine.
+There is no underlying hardware it relies on, it is a spec that must be implemented, similar to a virtual machine.

 ## Features
 - Simple, Crossplatform Build Step